Penguinizer/Website-Status-Code-Excercise/README.md

  Once the list of sites has been populate the second step is to utilize a secondary thread which iterates through the list, checks the site for the requirements and then logs the result.
 This is done utilizing the Java TimerTask and Timer classes.
 The class which iterates through the list implements the TimerTask abstract class which is scheduled using the Timer.
 This requires that the polling frequency is infrequent enough so that it is longer than the duration required to iterate through the list of sites.

  The scheduled task iterates through the list and logs the results into a file.
-The log entries use the following format: The address of the website - The status: Either "Success", "Connection Failed" or "Requirements not met" - The time taken to complete the request
+The log entries use the following format: Current Date - The address of the website - The status: Either "Success", "Connection Failed" or "Requirements not met" - The time taken to complete the request

 How to use:
 ----